Copyright © 2003-2018 Smart Avionics Ltd.

 Just a few words here to get you started.
 When you load the PB-4 user interface into your browser, it will display a splash screen for a few seconds and then show an initial screen similar to Figure 4.1, “Initial screen”.

-This shows a polar chart and a table of captured points (both empty as no points have been captured yet).
+This shows a polar chart and a list of captured points (both empty as no points have been captured yet).
 At the top of the screen, a couple of important buttons are displayed along with the name of the current job.
 The buttons are:

 This pops up a menu that lets you choose various actions.